1. Build a Core Recovery Team

 - Develop a special approach for elected officials.
 Elected officials are a distinct stakeholder group.
 Use special approaches to work together.

 - Engage the media.
 Hold media briefings before public meetings to answer their questions and help get your story out to the public.
 Be responsive to media inquiries.
-Also use ‘new media’ technologies, like blogs, to reach the public more directly.
+Also use ‘new media’ technologies to reach the public more directly.

 - Adapt message for audience.
 If communicating with different groups individually ensure that any particular interests of those groups are addressed and discussed.